 4. Embed a librarian, or custom-made course guides into your site.

 Examples: Create a discussion thread where students are expected to discuss their assignment topic idea, reflect on their process of finding sources, or ask questions.
 Grant permission to a librarian to monitor and participate in this thread.
-Ask a librarian to create a course guide for your class, embed it into Blackboard, and direct students to use the guide to support them through their assignment.
+Ask a librarian to create a course guide for your class, embed it into Canvas, and direct students to use the guide to support them through their assignment.

 5. Collaborate with your library liaison or faculty development to design a research assignment that employs critical thinking.
 Scaffold the assignment, breaking the process into manageable parts.